TBI - Origins Field School

 - Ecology: Linking People and Nature (ANP 304/ANT 504) - Study the habitats of our early ancestors by examining analogous modern ecosystems.

 - Sedimentary Geology and Geochronology (GEO 303/504) - A survey of the sedimentation, stratigraphy, volcanism, and tectonics of the area, which will include training in field methods.

 - Earth & Life Through Time (ANP 305/ANT 505) - Glean information from vertebrate fossils about the appearance, evolution, and causes of extinction of major organisms.

 - Human Evolution (ANP 306/ANT 506) - Lectures by senior paleoanthropologists, laboratory exercises using casts of important finds, and field trips to discovery locations.

 - Prehistoric Archaeology of Africa (ANT 307/507) - Examine evidence for three million+ years of hominin technological adaptations around Lake Turkana, home to the world’s oldest stone tools.

 - Optional: Independent Study (ANP/ANT 487 or ANT 610)

 Graduate courses are now available, please email firstname.lastname@example.org for more information.

-Language of Instruction English Language Proficiency N/A Program Term Spring Living Arrangements
+Language of Instruction English Language Proficiency N/A Program Term Fall, Spring Living Arrangements

 The Origins Semester Field School program is based at TBI’s Ileret and Turkwel campuses, built respectively on the east and west sides of beautiful Lake Turkana.
 Students live in comfortable, safe, dormitory-style quarters.
 Clean water, showers, flushing toilets and electricity are provided, as are mosquito nets, towels and bedding.
 Internet and cell phone service is available.